Seizure Emergency? Call 108 | KD Hospital: +91 79 6677 0001 Emergency: 108 | KD Hospital: +91 79 6677 0001

 Seizure First Aid: What to Do, What Not to Do, and When to Get Help

-Clear, practical seizure first aid for families, schools, and caregivers
+Clear, practical steps for families, schools, workplaces, and caregivers when someone has a seizure.

 Mar 31, 2026 6 min read